zacharee/LockscreenWidgets/PRIVACY.md

 Lockscreen Widgets uses this permission to prompt the user to dismiss the lock screen when needed.

 ## READ_EXTERNAL_STORAGE
-Lockscreen Widgets uses this permission on Android 12 and earlier to get the user's wallpaper for Masked Frame Mode.
+Lockscreen Widgets uses this permission to get the user's wallpaper for Masked Frame Mode.

+## READ_MEDIA_IMAGES
+Android 13 and later requires this additional permission to get the user's wallpaper for Masked Frame Mode.

 <!--## MANAGE_EXTERNAL_STORAGE
 Lockscreen Widgets uses this permission on Android 13 and later to get the user's wallpaper for Masked Frame Mode.